ChaosNexus: A Foundation Model for ODE-based Chaotic System Forecasting with Hierarchical Multi-scale Awareness: Experiments

-\textbf{Results.} We conduct a zero-shot evaluation on the held-out test set of chaotic systems.
-For a fair comparison, all models use a context length of 512 to autoregressively forecast 512 steps into the future.
-While ChaosNexus and the Panda baseline are pretrained on the chaotic systems corpus, other baselines are general-purpose time-series foundation models, for which we employ the official pretrained weights.
-As shown in Figure~\ref{fig:zero_shot} and Appendix~\ref{app:synthetic_numerical}, ChaosNexus demonstrates a consistent advantage in both short-term and long-term point-wise forecasting accuracy.
-The performance advantage is particularly pronounced in the preservation of long-term statistical properties.
-ChaosNexus improves upon the best baseline by 12.91\% in the correlation dimension error ($D_{\text{frac}}$) and 40.55\% in KL divergence between system attractors ($D_{\text{stsp}}$).
-Given that the sensitive dependence on initial conditions renders any long-term point forecast of a chaotic system ultimately unreliable~\citep{li2021learning,jiang2023training,schiff2024dyslim}, the strong performance of ChaosNexus in these statistical metrics is therefore compelling evidence that it can infer intrinsic dynamics of new systems from the contexts rather than superficial pattern memorizing.
-Notably, leading general-purpose time-series foundation models, despite being pretrained on larger time-series datasets than ours (Appendix~\ref{app:zero_shot_baselines}), struggle on chaotic system forecasting.
-We also observe that their generalization capabilities can be improved (from Chronos-SFT-S) after further fine-tuned on chaotic systems corpus.
-This contrast provides compelling evidence for our claim that chaotic dynamics possess unique differences with general time series.
-It also validates the necessity of building domain-specific foundation models on chaotic data and underscores the importance of the specialized architectural designs for multi-scale feature extraction and system disentanglement in ChaosNexus.
+\textbf{Results of Zero-shot Forecasting.} We conduct a zero-shot evaluation on the held-out test set of chaotic systems.
+The results are shown in Figure~\ref{fig:zero_shot} and detailed in Table~\ref{tab:my_results_ci}.
+All models use a context length of 512 to autoregressively forecast 512 steps ahead.
+While ChaosNexus and Panda are pretrained on the chaotic systems corpus, other baselines are general-purpose time-series foundation models, for which we employ the official pretrained weights.
+ChaosNexus demonstrates point-wise accuracy competitive with the baseline, achieving an average sMAPE@128 of 68.901.
+For long-term dynamics, ChaosNexus exhibits superior fidelity.
+It reduces $D_{\text{frac}}$ to 0.203.
+Notably, it attains $D_{\text{stsp}}$ of 1.206.
+Table~\ref{tab:my_results_ci} in Appendix~\ref{app:synthetic_numerical} further demonstrates the superior performance of ChaosNexus on $D_{\text{Lyap}}$ and $\text{ME}_{\text{LRw}}$.
+Given that the sensitive dependence on initial conditions renders any long-term point-wise forecast of a chaotic system ultimately unreliable~\cite{li2021learning,jiang2023training,schiff2024dyslim}, the strong performance of ChaosNexus on long-term statistical metrics is compelling evidence that it can infer the intrinsic dynamics of new systems from context.
+Notably, leading general-purpose time-series foundation models, despite being pretrained on larger time-series datasets than ours (Appendix~\ref{app:zero_shot_baselines}), struggle with forecasting chaotic systems.
+We also observe that their generalization capabilities improve after further fine-tuning on the chaotic systems corpus, as evidenced by the results of Chronos-SFT.
+This contrast provides compelling evidence for our claim that chaotic dynamics differ from general time series.
+It also validates the need to build domain-specific foundation models on chaotic data.